enepomnyaschih/jwidget/guides/home/README.md

 <iframe frameborder="0" width="400" height="100" src="http://enepomnyaschih.github.io/mt/0.8/greeter.html"></iframe>

 Sure, in Angular and Ember this code would be much shorter, but in jWidget you see clearly how it works.
 This makes you confident in that you're able to implement as complicated and big MVC application as you would like to.
+You can be confident to use all well-known OOD patterns and follow OOD
+<a href="http://en.wikipedia.org/wiki/SOLID_(object-oriented_design)">SOLID principles</a>.
+Read the
-Read the [tutorial](#!/guide/ensample1) for more examples.
+[tutorial](#!/guide/ensample1) for more examples.

-jWidget has an advantage compared to other Model-View frameworks - it is **collection synchronizers** (see JW.AbstractCollection).
-I never met this idea in any other framework regardless of programming language.
+The difference between jWidget and other Model-View frameworks is the approach of working with properties and collections.
+In other frameworks, data binding is performed implicitly via HTML templates.
+In jWidget, data binding is performed explicitly using JW.Property and its helpers.
+Instead of special tags-repeaters in HTML templates, you work with collections explicitly using {@link JW.AbstractCollection collection classes} and their synchronizers.
+This is very similar to database theory basics, but on UI level.

+This approach is more effective: data binding is not constrained by connection between model and view.
+All the same practices are used to bind model objects to each other and to bind view components to each other.

 Project license is LGPL.